-Seven Fingered Jack (7FJ) is the second highest of the three 9ers that make up the Entiat Cirque.
+Seven Fingered Jack (7FJ) is the second highest of the three 9,000 foot peaks that make up the Entiat Cirque.
 The other two are Mt.
 Maude and Mt.
 Fernow, which at 9,249 feet is the third highest non-volcano in the Cascade Range.
 The name is descriptive of a rugged formation of steep crags once called the Entiat Needles.
 If one were to count the towers seen from the meadow in Leroy Basin, you would in fact count seven prominent towers hence the name.
-The precipitous east face forms the westernmost wall of the vast Entiat cirque.
+The precipitous east face of the peak forms the westernmost wall of the vast Entiat cirque.
 The Southwest Ridge is the standard route for the peak and makes for a fun and easy scramble with much of the route on firm soil or stable talus.
 There is adequate scree for an easy and enjoyable descent.
 An improbable snow couloir provides an easy bypass of the loose, lower slopes of this route and makes a nice alternative in early season.